-Expenditure is expected to decrease at an average annual rate of 0.7%, from R524.3 million in 2021/22 to R513.5 million in 2024/25, because of one-off funding of R48.2 million in 2021/22 for the licensing of spectrum.
-As the authority requires highly specialised personnel conduct its work, spending on compensation of employees accounts for an estimated 67% (R1.1 billion) of expenditure over the MTEF period.
+Expenditure is expected to decrease at an average annual rate of 12%, from R786.2 million in 2022/23 to R536.5 million in 2025/26, due to one-off funding of R300 million in 2022/23 for strengthening regulatory capacity and licensing spectrum for mobile telecommunications, specifically wireless broadband services.

+As the authority requires specialised personnel to conduct its work, compensation of employees accounts for an estimated 65.2% (R1.1 billion) of expenditure over the MTEF period.
 The moratorium on the filling of vacant posts is expected to be maintained over the period ahead to remain within the expenditure ceiling for compensation of employees.

-The authority receives all (R1.7 billion) of its revenue over the medium term through transfers from the department.
+These measures are aimed at ensuring that the authority continues to operate as a going concern.
+The authority expects to receive 96.8% (R1.5 billion) of its revenue over the medium term through transfers from the department.
 Revenue is expected to decrease in line with expenditure.